Overview

 - Type field:

-- The type filter allows you to filter automation based on its type, including CRM, Collaboration, Accounting, and more.
+- The type filter lets you filter automation by type, including CRM, Collaboration, Accounting, and more.

-- Please select an appropriate automation type from the drop-down menu to categorize the automation by its type.
+- Please select an appropriate automation type from the drop-down menu to categorize it.

 - Trigger field: